ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/associations.rst

 Retrieve Custom Associations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When working with Indicators, you can retrieve data about an Indicator's custom associations, including the name of the custom association and the Indicator involved in this association.
+When working with Indicators, you can retrieve data about an Indicator's direct custom associations, including association's name and the Indicator involved in this association.

-For example, the following request will retrieve data for the Indicator whose ID is 30, including information about its custom associations.
+For example, the following request will retrieve data for the Indicator whose ID is 30, including information about its direct custom associations.

 .. code::